autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 #### Event

 On successful reward distribution the function emits a `Rewarded` event for each staking reward distribution, logging: recipient address `addr` and reward amount `amount`.

+###  finalize (Oracle Contract)

+The Oracle Contract finalisation function, called once per `VotePeriod` as part of the state finalisation function [`finalize`](/reference/api/aut/op-prot/#finalize).
+The function checks if it is the last block of the vote period, if so then:

+- executes the Oracle Contract's Level 2 aggregation routine to calculate the median of all price data points for each symbol submitted to the oracle, invoking the Oracle Contract `aggregateSymbol` function
+- checks if there have been any oracle voter changes, if so then updates the oracle voter set for the following oracle voting round
+- resets the `lastRoundBlock` to the current `block.number`
+- increments the `round` counter by `1`
+- checks if there have been any oracle symbol changes, if so then updates the oracle symbol set for the following oracle voting round.

+#### Parameters

+None.

+#### Response

+None.

+#### Event

+On success the function emits a `NewRound` event for the new oracle voting period, logging: round number `round`, `block.number`, `block.timestamp` and vote period duration `votePeriod`.